 Raymond R. Buettner Jr, PhD

-From 2003 to 2005, Buettner served on the civilian faculty at the Naval Postgraduate School (NPS) and was the Information Operations Chair.
+From 2003 to 2005, Dr. Buettner served on the civilian faculty at the Naval Postgraduate School (NPS) and was the Information Operations Chair.
 He established himself as one of the nation's foremost experts in the area of influence modeling and in this capacity he was engaged at the direct support of national authorities during the EP-3 collision incident and the post-9/11 response.
 He also served as the Deputy Director of the Cebrowski Institute for Information Innovation and Superiority.

-Dr. Buettner then began a 2 year period of leave without pay during which he served as founder and Chief Technology Officer for Secure Cognition, Inc. applying technology licensed from the NSA in the commercial sector.
+Ray then began a 2 year period of leave without pay during which he served as founder and Chief Technology Officer for Secure Cognition, Inc. applying technology licensed from the NSA in the commercial sector.
+During this period he learned a great deal about the venture capital process and the cyber security industry.

 Dr. Buettner returned to NPS in 2007 and has specialized in systems engineering applications, information operations, and field experimentation.
 He served as the Deputy Director of the Department of Defense's Information Operations Center for Excellence where he focused on graduate education and cyber issues.
 He was the NPS's first Director, Field Experimentation from 2009 to 2012.
 His current research efforts focus on the design of multi-institutional semis structured learning environments (MISSLEs) and the evolving command, control and organizational implications associated with the teaming of human and non-human cognitive entities for military applications.

 He is the Director and Principal Investigator for multiple research projects with budgets exceeding $6 million dollars annually, including the Secretary of the Navy sponsored Consortium for Robotics and Unmanned Systems Education and Research (CRUSER) and the Office of the Secretary of Defense sponsored Joint Interagency Field Experimentation (JIFX) projects.
 He also teaches courses for curricula in the Information Sciences Department and the Cyber Academic Group.